 Now I am going to let you in on a little secret.
 If you haven’t accomplished your goal of revitalizing your career or stepping into a new role, what you have been doing the past six months isn’t working.

 It’s time to get serious and recalibrate your expectations around what you are doing and what you could be doing, to meet your goals.
-Have you updated your executive resume?
-Have you gotten feedback about your interviewing style?
+Have you updated your executive resume

 Your results will not improve, unless you change your approach.
 And now is the time – with six months left, you can make a significant difference in your career.